Graduate Admissions - Frequently Asked Questions

 What is an online writing sample?

 The Ph.D. in humanities requires an online writing sample as part of the application process.
-The writing sample is a timed essay (one hour) done via email.
-Applicants must make an appointment by selecting an available date and time from the admissions managers calendar.
+The writing sample is a timed essay (one hour) completed via email.
+Applicants must make an appointment by selecting an available date and time from the admissions manager's calendar.
 At the appointed time, an email will be sent to you containing further instructions and the topic for your essay.
 Topics differ for each program.